 - noise egress from the cinema to neighbouring units

 Special acoustic features

-The design uses a high performance lightweight roof system which, was designed to control noise emissions from amplified noise levels in the cinemas to neighbouring commercial and residential properties.
+The design uses a high performance lightweight roof system which, was designed to control noise emissions from amplified noise in the cinemas to neighbouring commercial and residential properties.
 Sandy Brown liaised with suppliers to determine the maximum performance that could be achieved within the constraints of the design and advised the client on the implications of the performance that was achievable.

-A split roofing system used to reduce sound transmission paths between cinema auditoria.
+A split roofing system was used to reduce sound transmission paths between cinema auditoria.
 We also advised on detailing of interfaces between sound insulating partitions and the lightweight roofing system to control flanking sound transmission.

 Within the cinema complex there are two places where one cinema auditorium is located directly above another.
 In each instance, the acoustic design includes a concrete floating floor above the separating floor slab and a mass barrier ceiling below to achieve a suitable level of separation.